svgdotjs/svg.filter.js/README.md

 ## Important
-This plugin is still under developemnt and does not yet cover the whole range of svg filter capabilities.
+This plugin is still under development and does not yet cover the whole range of svg filter capabilities.